Skip to Main Content

 The following bibliographic databases will be helpful for finding secondary sources, especially scholarly/peer-reviewed journal articles, magazine articles, book reviews, and citations to book chapters and edited collections of books.
 Please note: the full text of articles will not always be available in these databases.
 If you see the "YaleLinks" icon instead of a PDF, click on the icon to discover whether we have online access to the article:

-And, don’t forget, Orbis, Books+ and Articles+ are all useful tools for locating secondary sources!
+And, don’t forget, Quicksearch is a useful tool for locating secondary sources!

 Guides to Historical Research & Writing